tldr-pages/tldr/pages/common/git-clear.md

 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-clear>.

-- Reset all tracked files, and delete all untracked files even if they are included in the `.gitignore`:
+- Reset all tracked files and delete all untracked files even if they are included in the `.gitignore`:

 `git clear`